neutralinojs/neutralinojs/README.md

 - Give us a star :+1:
 - Fork and Clone!
 Awesome
 - Select existing [issues](https://github.com/neutralinojs/neutralinojs/issues) or create a [new issue](https://github.com/neutralinojs/neutralinojs/issues/new) and give us a PR with your bugfix or improvement after.
 We love it ❤️

+### Realtime Chat Room - Slack

-- We use Slack for discussions. [get your invite](https://join.slack.com/t/neutralinojs/shared_invite/enQtMzk0MDU5ODMyNzM4LTc1ZjJmMzFjNjEzNjk2ODkyYWJiMTAxY2Q2OTA0MGYxNTNiMWFhMjAxMjc1M2E2NGI2OTM1ZjA1ZWNjZDFmZGU)
+- We use Slack for quick discussions. [get your invite](https://join.slack.com/t/neutralinojs/shared_invite/enQtMzk0MDU5ODMyNzM4LTc1ZjJmMzFjNjEzNjk2ODkyYWJiMTAxY2Q2OTA0MGYxNTNiMWFhMjAxMjc1M2E2NGI2OTM1ZjA1ZWNjZDFmZGU)

+### Mainling List - Google Group

 - Join our [Google group](https://groups.google.com/forum/#!forum/neutralinojs) for feature proposals and requests.
 - You can help us by writing sample neutralino apps,by composing or improving documentation or by writing code.